 If anyone is experiencing any of these symptoms, they should contact their doctor as soon as they notice them.
 Even if the symptoms go away, it is important for people to have a physical examination and monitor their heart’s activity.

 Sometimes, there are no symptoms at all.
-However, a doctor will be able to diagnose the problem with a physical exam or an electrocardiogram (ECG or EKG).
+However, a doctor will be able to diagnose the problem with a physical exam or an

 An ECG is a simple test that involves having sensors attached to the skin on the arms, legs, and chest.
 The sensors detect electrical signals each time the heart beats.
 A doctor uses the signals to identify any problems.
 An ECG test normally only takes a few minutes.